evmos/evmos/docs/protocol/proto-docs.md

-<a name="evmos.fees.v1.DevFeeInfo"></a>
+<a name="evmos.fees.v1.Fee"></a>

-### DevFeeInfo
+### Fee
-DevFeeInfo defines an instance that organizes fee distribution conditions for the owner of a given smart contract
+Fee defines an instance that organizes fee distribution conditions for the owner of a given smart contract

 | Field | Type | Label | Description |